llali/generator-azuredatastudio/generators/app/templates/ext-command-ts/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Welcome to your SQL Operations Studio Extension

 ## What's in the folder
 * This folder contains all of the files necessary for your extension.
 * `package.json` - this is the manifest file in which you declare your extension and command.
 The sample plugin registers a command and defines its title and command name.
-With this information VS Code can show the command in the command palette.
+With this information SQL Operations Studio can show the command in the command palette.
 It doesn’t yet need to load the plugin.
 * `src/extension.ts` - this is the main file where you will provide the implementation of your command.
 The file exports one function, `activate`, which is called the very first time your extension is activated (in this case by executing the command).
 Inside the `activate` function we call `registerCommand`.